Let’s Learn, Enjoy and Revitalize Our Beautiful Heritage, Language and Culture Together!

 (The turtle teaches us to be honest and to live in harmony with ourselves and others.
 It also represents turtle island the land we live on.)

-The Turtle represents truth because he was here during the creation of Earth and carries the teachings of life on his back.
+The Turtle represents truth because it was here during the creation of Earth and carries the teachings of life on its back.
 The turtle has been able to adapt to change without changing.

-(The buffalo works together with others, teaching us to respect all living things.)
+(The moose teaches us to respect all living things.)

 (The bear has great strength and wisdom, showing us how to face challenges with courage.)